andreamancuso/rivar-lang/README.md

 It is being built from scratch in OCaml, designed to bring native **Design by Contract (DbC)** to the modern developer's toolbox.

-## Why Rivar?

-Rivar is a minimal, principled programming language rooted in Design by Contract.

-> Its name evokes the image of a river shaped by its banks—
-> fluid, powerful, and guided with purpose.
-> In Rivar, code flows clearly within the boundaries of contracts,
-> ensuring correctness by design and elegance in execution.

 ---

 ## Quick Start